Colorado Outdoors Podcast: 2.1 – Co-existing with Bears

 In today’s episode, we’re talking with Area Wildlife Managers from around the state about being Bear Aware.
 We also learn how local communities play a huge role in limiting human-bear conflict and how CPW grant opportunities can help extend the work being done in those communities.
 Gain a newfound appreciation for these charismatic creatures and learn how you can help keep Colorado’s wildlife wild.

-Podcast hosted by John Livingston.
-John is the Southwest region public information officer for Colorado Parks and Wildlife.
-The podcast is powered by Great Outdoors Colorado (GOCO).
-Art19 is the host platform and people can also find the podcast online at https://art19.com/shows/colorado-outdoors
+Podcast hosted by John Livingston, Southwest Region public information officer for Colorado Parks and Wildlife.
+Produced by Rachael Gonzales, Northwest Region public information officer for Colorado Parks and Wildlife.
+Art19 is the host platform and people can also find the podcast online at https://art19.com/shows/colorado-outdoors.

 2 Responses